SiaFoundation/siad/doc/Merge Requests.md

 in the current merge request, not in a follow up, in order for a merge request to be approved.

-**PP**: The `PP` prefix indicates that a discussion is a personal preference of a reviewer.
+**nit**: The `nit` prefix indicates that a discussion is a personal preference or a small recommendation of a reviewer.
 The developer can decide how they want to handle this discussion and choose to incorporate the feedback or not.
+The use of `nit` is to be more consistent with the Bitcoin review standards.

 **F/U**: The `F/U` prefix indicates that a discussion is intended to be addressed in a follow up and shouldn't be addressed in the current merge